2015 Medway Council election

 The 2015 Medway Council election took place on 7 May 2015, alongside the 2015 UK General Election.
 The elections were to elect all 55 seats across 22 wards.
 The Conservatives held the council, with 36 seats (a majority of 16).
-The Labour Party has 15 seats, and UKIP has 4.
+The Labour Party won 15 seats, and UKIP took 4.

 Following the announcement of the results, the Trade Unionist and Socialist Coalition called for a re-count in Rainham North ward after their candidate received no votes, despite claiming that he had voted for himself; however, the council's returning officer confirmed that the result was correct and no further action could be taken.

-Results
+Results summary

 A total of 1,735 ballot papers were rejected.

-Council Composition
+Council composition

 Prior to the election, the composition of the council was:

 After the election, to composition of the council was: